What is erectile dysfunction?

 - An injection test during which medication is injected into your penis to stimulate an erection so that your doctor can see how long it lasts

 - Urine tests to check for diabetes or other underlying health conditions

 Treatments for erectile dysfunction

-Options for treating erectile dysfunction include:
+Other treatments for erectile dysfunction

 Health Solutions From Our Sponsors

-Mayo Clinic: "Erectile Dysfunction."
+Mayo Clinic: "Erectile dysfunction."

 Erectile Dysfunction (ED, Impotence)Erectile dysfunction (ED, impotence) is the failure to achieve or maintain an erection.
 There are many potential underlying causes of erectile dysfunction, including stress and emotional problems, brain dysfunction, problems with blood supply to the penis, and structural problems with the penis.

 Impotence QuizDid you know that certain medical condition may be responsible for ED?
 Some causes of impotence are medically treatable and reversible.
 Learn more about what can be done about erectile dysfunction with the Impotence Quiz.